 When Should I Call My Doctor?

-If you think that you or your child has a heart murmur, you should see the doctor.
+If you think that you or your child has a heart murmur, call the doctor for an evaulation.

 Most benign heart murmurs are diagnosed during the course of a routine physical exam with a stethoscope.
 Some abnormal heart murmurs are also discovered this way.
 Other abnormal heart murmurs are discovered initially by their symptoms.